 - ECDIS: Electronic Chart Display and Information System, replacing traditional paper charts in many ships.

-- Traffic Separation Schemes (TSS): Managed lanes in busy waterways like the English Channel to enhance navigation safety.
+- Traffic Separation Schemes (TSS): Managed lanes in busy Waterways like the English Channel to enhance navigation safety.

 Risks and Challenges